-- A. In the event that there are unresolved issues from the Sketch Plan hearing before the Planning Commission, the County Commission may announce a public hearing in conformance with 6101.1. - B. The public hearing will focus on the unresolved issues including relevant submittals and findings along with written and oral public comments made at the Planning Commission Hearing. - C. Upon conclusion of the public hearing, the County Commission shall render a decision regarding the Sketch Plan.

-6101.4 County Commission Public Hearing on Final Plat.
+- A. In the event that there are unresolved issues from the Sketch Plan hearing before the Planning Commission, the County Commission may announce a public hearing in conformance with 6101.1. - B. The public hearing will focus on the unresolved issues including relevant submittals and findings along with written and oral public comments made at the Planning Commission Hearing. - C. Upon conclusion of the public hearing, the County Commission shall render a decision regarding the Sketch Plan. - 6101.4 County Commission Review and Approval of Final Plat shall be conducted in accordance with 5304.4 of this Code.